cusonar/ib-usage-info-service/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the GPLv3 License

 ## Dependencies